susmit31/obsidian/English-essays.md

 ### Plastic pollution

+### Economic Impacts
+- Measured by economic output lost due to premature death
+- 2017 Lancet Commission on Pollution on Health:
+	- 6.2% global GDP loss in '15
+	- 80% of that due to air pollution
+- A World Bank study on health effects of PM2.5
+	- 6.1% GDP loss in '19
+	- Most in South Asia: 10.1% GDP loss

+### Government measures
+- **Policies**:
+	- Environment conservation act '95
+	- Environmental crisis management rules '16
+	- Biodiversity act '17
+	- National environment policy '18
+	- Brick-making and brick-field establishment control (amendment) act '19
+	- Air pollution control rules '22
+- **Air pollution**:
+	- Illegal, polluting *brick kilns*:
+		- *Mobile court* in Jan'19-Dec'22 => sued 2300+ people/companies
+		- *86+ crore BDT fined*
+		- *290 jailed*
+		- *761* illegal brick kilns have been *demolished*
+	- *Complete replacement of bricks with blocks by 2025* in government building, repair, and renovation
+	- *31 CAMS* (Continuous air-monitoring systems) installed in divisional and industrial cities including Dhaka
+	- *HCFC phase-out* as party to *Montreal protocol* (67.5% reduction by '25)
+	- Raids by mobile court against motor vehicles emitting black smoke
+- **Industrial waste management**
+	- Compulsory issuance & renewal of *environmental clearance* for industries
+	- Establishment of *ETPs*: ~2400 out of ~2900 industrial units have an ETP so far
+	- *IP cameras* for evaluation and monitoring of proper use of ETP
+	- ~485 crore BDT fines imposed on ~12k river polluting industries
+- **Sound pollution**: mobile court, raids, cases (~2400), fines (25 lacs)
+- **Plastic pollution**:
+	- Mobile court raids in *polythene* factories
+	- *Mymensingh polythene-free division*
+	- Awareness campaigning regularly in wet markets
+	- ***Multisectoral action plan for sustainable plastic management in Bangladesh***
+		- 50% plastic waste recycling by 2025
+		- 80% by 2030
+	- 3-year action plan for winding down single-use plastic usage

 ### Conclusion
  The problems associated with pollution will likely plague us for decades to come, but we are at a tipping-point where we still can prevent a runaway collapse of the entire ecosystem.
 As we move forward, we must choose and invent ways to develop our economy without exploiting the nature.